jatinsehrwt/jatinsehrwt/README.md

 <!-- <a href="https://jatinseh.dev"><img alt="Hello, I'm Jatin.
 I do full-stack development and open source!" src="./github-header-image.png" /></a> -->

-## Hello, I am Jatin, Trying out Open Source
+## Hello :wave: , I am Jatin, Trying out Open Source
 -  🧠  I'm currently solving DSA problems.
 -  📕  Completing my Master's in Computer Science (2022 - 2024) from University of Delhi.
 -  💬  Interested in new and innovative technologies around the world.